Skip to content

 --repository Pipeline--VECTO-Setup \

---git-source-url https://github.com/acai-consulting/terraform-aws-acai-vecto-setup-pipeline.git \
+--git-source-url https://github.com/acai-solutions/terraform-acai-vecto-setup-pipeline.git \

 --user-name github-acai-access